Hotel Ukraina, Moscow: History

 Hotel Ukraina was commissioned by Joseph Stalin.
-It was designed by notable Soviet architects Arkady Mordvinov and Vyacheslav Oltarzhevsky, and is the second tallest of the neoclassical Stalin-era "Seven Sisters" with 34 stories.
-Construction of the building was finished in 1957.
-It remained the tallest hotel in the world for 21 years from the time of its construction until the opening of the Westin Peachtree Plaza Hotel in Atlanta, Georgia, United States in 1976.
+It was designed by Soviet architects Arkady Mordvinov and Vyacheslav Oltarzhevsky, and is the second-tallest of the neoclassical Stalin-era "Seven Sisters", with 34 stories.
+Construction of the building was completed in 1957.
+It remained the tallest hotel in the world for 21 years, from its completion until the opening of the Westin Peachtree Plaza Hotel in Atlanta, Georgia, United States, in 1976.

 Background

 Following the 1917 revolution, domestic architects in Moscow initiated discussions regarding the construction of high-rise buildings.
 Shortly thereafter, there were a number of proposed projects like the skyscraper project of the Supreme Economic Council building on Lubyanka Square, designed by Vladimir Krinsky in 1923.
 In the same year, the Vesnin brothers proposed a project for the Palace of Labor, whose high-rise building was a tower 132 m high.

 The government supported the architects' aspirations to reconstruct the capital of the Soviet Union.
 In 1940, architect Dmitry Chechulin unveiled a draft for a 24-story public building on the Dorogomilovsky Bend of the Moskva River, where Hotel Ukraina was later erected.
 The sketches were featured in the magazine "Construction of Moscow".
 However, all the preparatory work for this project advanced at a sluggish pace, and with the Third Reich's declaration of war on the USSR during World War II, the project was entirely put on hold.